vmware-tanzu/tanzu-framework/docs/packages/add-new-package-to-package-repo.md

    Significance of each file is provided in the above tree structure.

-   The generated Makefile contains `configure-package` and `reset-package` target to configure the package dynamically, this is completely optional.
+   The generated Makefile contains `configure-package` and `reset-package` target to configure the package dynamically, which is completely optional.

 2. Fetch config files from datasource [optional]

-   If you have updated the vendir.yaml to fetch the config from a different source run:
+   If you have updated the vendir.yaml to fetch the config from a different source, run

    ```shell
       make package-vendir-sync